coala/coAST/README.md

-The language definitions found at https://github.com/coala/coala/tree/master/coalib/bearlib/languages will be manually added as language definitions, growing the schema as necessary.
+The language definitions found at https://github.com/coala/coala/tree/master/coalib/bearlib/languages will be manually added as language definitions here, growing the schema as necessary.
 Once the import of facts is complete, a generator will create the coala language definitions from a snapshot of the coAST language definitions, putting the collated coAST definitions into use.